fgassert/process-gddp/README.md

 cd process-gddp
 ```

-2. Create a `.env` file with the required environment variables.
+2. Create a `.env` file in the root folder with the following four configuration variables.

 ```
 # AWS credentials for accessing S3